mimuz/mimuz-can/mimuz-can-lite/readme.md

 ![mimuz-can logo](../mimuz-can.png)

-"mi:muz:can-lite" is USB-MIDI instrument that sounds up to 2 cans using with push solenoid.
+"mi:muz:can-lite" is a boards for build easily to USB-MIDI instrument that sounds up to 2 cans using with push solenoid.
 This is a "simple for use" version, It has micro-B usb connector for using USB charger for smartphone/tablet.

 # detail